 Perch: Relief Lake has an unusually large population of big Jumbo Perch.
 When you find a spot where you are catching tons of Walleyes, go a little shallower or into the weeds a little deeper and you will start hitting the Perch.
 The Perch seem to prefer circling the schools of Walleyes.
 If you want to specifically target Perch, you will catch more if you put smaller jigs on.
 A 3/8 oz jig and full size twistertail may be a little too big for many of the medium size and small Perch.
 The bigger ones that are approaching one pound don't seem to have trouble taking a Walleye bait.

 Cabin: The cabin sleeps 2 to 6 people comfortably.
 The cabin sits on top of a hill and on a point and has a view of both sides of the lake.
-The cabin is equipped with propane stove, propane refrigerator, propane lights & solar lights, dishes, pots, pans, plates, cups, cutlery, beds, inside table and chairs, gas for the boats and a BBQ.
+The cabin is equipped with hot & cold running water with a shower, propane stove, propane refrigerator, propane lights & solar lights, dishes, pots, pans, plates, cups, cutlery, beds, inside table and chairs, gas for the boats and a BBQ.
 It's the only cabin on the lake.